Canadian telecom company BCE says customer database hacked

-(Reuters) - BCE Inc (BCE.TO), Canada's largest telecommunications company, said a hacker had accessed customer information containing about 1.9 million active email addresses and about 1,700 names and active phone numbers.
+May 15 (Reuters) - BCE Inc, Canada's largest telecommunications company, said a hacker had accessed customer information containing about 1.9 million active email addresses and about 1,700 names and active phone numbers.

 The breach was not connected to the recent global WannaCry malware attacks, the company said on Monday.